How To Maintain Long Hair

 Before I started going to the salon on a regular basis I was washing my hair 1-2x a week.
 I have long, thick hair with a slight wave.
 My hair is neither dry nor oily but I also have a very sensitive scalp and have a small patch of eczema at the nape of my neck that can flare up at the drop of a hat.

-I see Stephanie every Thursday and Sunday.
+I see Cassandra twice a week.
 Most of the time it's just a wash and style.
 Whether that be for a blowout or curls depends on what mood I'm in that day.

-For a traditional blowout Stephanie uses this styling cream or this one for a more affordable version..
+For a traditional blowout Cassandra uses this styling cream or this one for a more affordable version.
 If I'm feeling curls that day she'll use this.
-And to finish it off Stephanie will use this hairspray.
+And to finish it off Cassandra will use this hairspray.

-I want to point out that the salon does not carry some of these products so I had to purchase them myself and she is kind enough to let me keep them there.
-I also bring in my own brush.
+I want to point out that the salon does not carry some of these products so I had to purchase them myself and she is kind enough to let me use them there.

 I think the biggest mistake most people make is assuming that their hair is going to look and feel the same way after leaving the salon.
 Sometimes they even blame the stylist when it doesn't hold up the next day.

-While Stephanie makes me locks look amazing when I leave the salon it's up to me to maintain it until the next time I see her.
+While Cassandra makes my locks look amazing when I leave the salon it's up to me to maintain it until the next time I see her.
 When I get home I often add in my own finishing products.
 One of my favorites to use after a blowout is this one which makes my hair silky smooth while adding shine.

 Here are the three simple steps I take to help me keep the shape of my blowout or style and give me amazing volume all while I sleep.